impulsado/wannaNotes/Projects/cybsersecAnalyst/VPN/OpenVPN/OpenVPN Notes.md

 ---
 # OpenVPN
 Supports SSL/TLS Encryption.
 Can use either UDP or TCP protocols.
 Default port 1194.
+OpenVPN uses the OpenSSL library, and because of this it has these cryptographic capabilities.
+Can use conventional encryption using pre-shared
 ## TAP vs TUN
 ### TAP
 > Layer 2